jirsbek/SSH-keys-in-macOS-Sierra-keychain/README.md

 Unfortunately this way no longer works and command `ssh-add -K` in macOS Sierra no longer saves SSH keys in OS's keychain.
 As Apple Developer stated: _"That’s expected.
 We re-aligned our behavior with the mainstream OpenSSH in this area."_

 ## Solution
-There is possible solution – to call command `ssh-add -A` on every startup of macOS.
+There is a possible solution – to call command `ssh-add -A` on every startup of macOS.

 Just add .plist with the following content to the path `~/Library/LaunchAgents/` or create one with Lingon app (https://www.peterborgapps.com/lingon/):